Overview of Michigan Taxes

 Michigan Property Taxes

 Buying a house in Lansing?
 Detroit?
 Mackinaw City?
-Unfortunately, the bad news is that the state of Michigan has among the highest property tax rates in the country.
-The Great Lake State’s effective property tax rate is 1.35%, which comes in much pricier than the nationwide average.
+Bad news: the state of Michigan has among the highest property tax rates in the country.
+The Great Lake State’s average effective property tax rate is 1.71%, ninth highest in the country and well above the national average.

 How Michigan Property Taxes Work